2024-FALL-DSC-412-001/DSC412_001_FA24_PR_xzhan232/README.md

     - I find out a Kaggle article that covers a similar topic and models to what I’m working on; it focuses on analyzing big data for supply chain demand forecasting.
     - Kaggle article link: https://www.kaggle.com/code/graisybiswal/demand-forecasting-in-supply-chain-analytics/notebook

-**Project Expectations**

-- All data sources should be cited in the final report and in code.
-- All reference material should be cited in the final report
-- Try your best!
-A “failed” model can still earn you a passing grade.
-In your final report there will be a section on future improvements.